jcergolj/extra-checks-for-spatie-laravel-server-monitor/README.md

 ]
 ```

-If it is bellow threshold, everything is fine.

-### HorizonArtisanCommandCheck
+#### HorizonArtisanCommandCheck
 It checks if horizon artisan process is running.

 It executes this command on the server: `ps aux | grep -E ".*php([0-9]\.[0-9])? .*artisan horizon$" | grep -v grep`.

 You can specify the number of horizon processes that should run on the server in `server-monitor.php` config file.
-If it isn't provided the default value is 1.
+The default value is 1.

 ```php
 // config/server-monitor.php